Rubio (footballer, born 1976): Livingston

-Later years
+Later career

 Rubio left Livingston in July 2005 and moved back to his country, spending one season in the third tier with Rayo Vallecano.
 He retired in 2009 at the age of 33 after three years with amateurs Galáctico Pegaso, also in his native Madrid.

+Post-retirement

+After retiring, Rubio worked as an English teacher at the Educrea High School.
+He was also a manager at amateur level.